 -master_connect_retry: This value is given to MySQL when it connects a slave to the master as the retry duration parameter.

--enable_semi_sync: This option will automatically enable semi-sync on new replicas as well as on any tablet that transitions into a replica type.
+-enable_semi_sync: This option will automatically enable semi-sync replication on new replicas as well as on any tablet that transitions to a replica type.
 This includes the demotion of a master to a replica.

 Typical vttablet command line flags

 Minimal vttablet flags to enable query serving:

 $TOPOLOGY_FLAGS -tablet-path $alias -init_keyspace $keyspace -init_shard $shard -init_tablet_type $tablet_type -port $port -grpc_port $grpc_port -service_map 'grpc-queryservice,grpc-tabletmanager,grpc-updatestream'

 <cell>-id, and the cell should match one of the local cells that was created in the topology.
 The id can be left padded with zeroes:

 -enable_semi_sync -enable_replication_reporter -backup_storage_implementation file -file_backup_storage_root $BACKUP_MOUNT -restore_from_backup -vtctld_addr http://$hostname:$vtctld_web_port/

 More tuning flags are available, but the above overrides are definitely needed for serving reasonable production traffic.

 Connecting vttablet to a running MySQL instance

 -db_host $MYSQL_HOST -db_port $MYSQL_PORT -db_app_user $USER -db_app_password $PASSWORD